opaquewarellc/opaqueware.github.io/README.md

 <p>This Privacy Policy may be updated from time to time for any reason.
 We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy&nbsp;here&nbsp;.You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.</p>
 <p>&nbsp;</p>
 <h4><strong>Your Consent</strong></h4>
-<p>By using the Application, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us. &quot;Processing,î means using cookies on a computer/hand held device or using or touching information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information, all of which activities will take place in the United States.
+<p>By using the Application, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us. &quot;Processing,‚Äù means using cookies on a computer/hand held device or using or touching information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information, all of which activities will take place in the United States.
 If you reside outside the United States&nbsp;your information will be transferred, processed and stored there under United States&nbsp;privacy standards.&nbsp;</p>
 <p>&nbsp;</p>
 <h4>Contact us</h4>
 <p>If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at&nbsp;support@opaqueware.com.</p>
-'''